-Fiona Phillips, Labor’s candidate for Gilmore, is a mum of four, a former TAFE teacher and has been married to her husband, a small business owner, for 21 years.
+Fiona Phillips, Labor’s Member-elect for Gilmore, is a mum of four, a former TAFE teacher and has been married to her husband, a small business owner, for 21 years.

 Born at Nowra and raised on a dairy farm at Terara/Worrigee, Fiona has lived in the Gilmore electorate for over 40 years, with family dairy farming origins in the Gilmore electorate dating back to 1856 at Broughton Vale and also Jaspers Brush near Berry.
 Fiona now lives at Callala and raises her four teenage children with her husband.